Masihtabaei/keil-dark-theme-persian-nights/README.md

 # keil-dark-theme-persian-nights

 ## General Information
 Here you will find a dark theme for Keil µVision (tested on V5.37.0.0).
 I found some other dark themes that did not the support the Assembly editor (only C/C++).
-So I decied to create a theme for both editors.
+So I decided to create a theme for both editors.
 It currently supports following editors/windows:
 + Asm Editor Files
 + C/C++ Editor Files
-+ UARTx Window
++ Other/Editor Text Files

 I am an Iranian/a Persian computer science student and made this theme over the night.
 Therefore, I decided to call it "Persian Nights".